-You might be surprised to know that this specialty coffee house started back in 1960.
+You might be surprised to know that this coffee house started back in 1960.
 Yes, Tiong Hoe exuded hipster vibes before hipster was even a thing.
 Besides serving a mean mocha, Mr. Tan Tiong Hoe himself also conducts coffee appreciation workshops for coffeephiles.
 Not to mention, this coffee guru has over 50 years of experience with his craft, so we’re sure you’ll learn tons from this expert.

 Tiong Hoe Specialty Coffee, #01-1133, 170 Stirling Road, Singapore 140170